ericcurtin/git-qwen/README.md

 # git-qwen

-A Rust tool that automatically generates git commit messages using `qwen -y`.
+A tool that automatically generates git commit messages using `qwen -y`.

 ## Overview